Related articles

 Do you feel lost with all the changes related to assets and Javascript?
-Npm, Babel, ES6, Yarn, Webpack, Webpacker, Sprockets, do they all look like complete strangers to you?
+Npm, Babel, ES6, Yarn, Webpack, Webpack, Webpacker, Sprockets, does all of this seem completely foreign to you?

-If you need a quick, easy to understand topo on how this whole Javascript ecosystem works in a Rails 6 application, this article is what you’re looking for.
+If you need a quick and easy to understand overview of how this entire Javascript ecosystem works in a Rails 6 application, this article is what you are looking for.

-I’ll end up this article with a step-by-step section explaining how to add Bootstrap 4 and FontAwesome 5 to a Rails 6 project.
+I'll end this article with a step-by-step section on how to add Bootstrap 4 and FontAwesome 5 to a Rails 6 project.

 NPM

 NPM is a Javascript package manager (NodeJS modules to be precise).
-It is the Rubygems of Javascript world.
+It's the Rubygems of the Javascript world.

 npm install <package>

-If you want to install bootstrap for instance:
+For example, if you want to install Bootstrap:

 npm install bootstrap

-NPM stores downloaded packages in ./node_modules and keeps a list of these packages in ./package.json.
+NPM stores downloaded packages in . /node_modules and keep a list of these packages in . /package.json.

-At this point, I’m not drawing any link between NPM and Rails, keep reading to understand why.
+At this point I am not making any connection between NPM and Rails, keep reading to understand why.

 Yarn

-Yarn is a more recent package manager for Javascript.
+Yarn is a newer package manager for Javascript.
 It fetches packages from the NPM repository but does more than that.
-It allows you to lock the desired versions of your NPM packages in a yarn.lock autogenerated file (similar to Gemfile.lock), it is much faster than NPM, etc.
+It allows you to lock the desired versions of your NPM packages in an auto-generated yarn.lock file (similar to Gemfile.lock), it is much faster than NPM, etc.

 In a Rails 6 application, when you need a Javascript library, you:

-• have now to add it through Yarn (): yarn add <package>, then you require it (we'll see how later).
+Yarn Add <package>, so you demand it (we'll see how later).

-Note: NPM has since added a lock feature too through package-lock.json
+Note: Since then, NPM has also added a locking function via package-lock.json

 ES6

-ES6 is a new Javascript standard (a new version of Javascript if you will).
-It comes with new super-handy features such as class definition, destructuring, arrow functions, etc.
+ES6 is a new Javascript standard (a new version of Javascript if you want).
+It comes with new and very practical features such as class definition, destructuring, arrow functions, etc.

 Goodbye Coffeescript, I always hated you.